voukatas/C-Playground/CCache/README.md

 # CCache

-A simple single-threaded event-driven program that wannabe a cache
+A simple single-threaded event-driven program that wannabe a TTL cache

+# Features
+- Event-driven, single-thread
+- Uses a Text-Based protocol
+- For resource management it uses a Time-To-Live (TTL) value

 # How to run
 ```bash